Frequently Asked Questions

 - I have heard Arnica Montana helps with the swelling and bruising if taken before and after my surgery.
 Do you recommend it?
 What about bromelain?

-- f I have an emergency the night after surgery, what should I do?
+- If I have an emergency the night after surgery, what should I do?

 - How long do you recommend I take off from work, school, etc. to heal properly?